frolv/lynxbot/README.md

 ## Custom Commands

-BOTNAME also supports user-defined commands which print a string of text when called.
+LynxBot also supports user-defined commands which print a string of text when called.
 Custom commands can be added or modified using the following three commands:

 * **ADDCOM**